kaizcodes/Pog_Engine/README.md

 Files you'll need for davinci resolve:
 VOD.mp4
-**VOD_fixed.srt** (must have fixed in name) highlights.edl (your highlight markers)
+VOD**fixed**.srt (must have fixed in name) highlights.edl (your highlight markers)

 ## Companion tools ($5.99):
-These are scripts that I wrote to speed up your editing process, you can buy them here:
+These are scripts that I wrote to speed up your editing process, you can buy the full pack here:

 1-Click Import
 >Import needed files and create a a folder with your VOD.mp4, VOD.srt (transcription), highlights_markers.edl, and automatically populate a timeline with needed items (transcription need to be imported manually)